 - Hybrid – a camera between the compact and the reflex.
 It has the technology of a compact with the ability to change lens like on a reflex.

 - Hyperfocal distance – the shortest distance at which a subject will be sharp when focusing on infinity

-- Intervallometer – a device for taking photos at regular intervals
+- Intervalometer – a device for taking photos at regular intervals

-- Kelvin – a unit of measurement used for colour temperature.
-Denoted by “K”.
+- Kelvin – a unit of measurement used for colour temperature, that is denoted by “K”.
 [Click here to read the full article about colour temperature.]

 - Levels – a tool in photo editing software that helps to correct the distribution of hues, contrasts, and brightness in a photo

 - Lighting – the source of natural or artificial light “Glossary of Photography”